intenthq/swift-protobuf/Documentation/API.md

 Messages in the proto file generate Swift structs that conform to `SwiftProtobuf.Message`.

-Note: There is also a `SwiftProtobuf._MessageImplementationBase` protocol.
+Note: There is also a `IntentSwiftProtobuf._MessageImplementationBase` protocol.
 You should not refer to that directly; use `SwiftProtobuf.Message` when you need to work with arbitrary groups or messages.